amberxuqianchen/lab-general/Lab_Server_Setup.md

 # Setting Up and Using Visual Studio Code (VS Code) with SSH

-## Step 1: Install Visual Studio Code
+## Step 1: Install Visual Studio Code on Your Local Machine

 First, you need to install Visual Studio Code on your local machine.